How to create an academic research Conference Poster

 In terms of organising information, remember that it’s always easiest to break it down into different sections, like Background, Objectives, Methodology, Results, and Recommendations.
 A typical poster might have four to eight of these sections laid out in three or four columns.
 Also remember that posters are read from left-to-right and from top-to-bottom so make sure to lay out your sections so that these can be read in order.

-Here are some key things to thing about when putting your poster together.
+Some key things to think about when putting your poster together

 - Do the sections of my poster flow logically?
 The sections of your poster should be organised and follow the general structure of Introduction -> Data collection -> Conclusions.